 Skip to main content

-Using Txture's default Structure model, there is a separate Asset-Type for depicting and modeling an interface between two or more applications, databases or other technical components.
-For the sake of simplicity, we will only describe the modeling of interfaces between applications.
+Using Txture's default Structure model, there is a separate Asset-Type for depicting and modeling an interface between two or more application instances, databases or other technical components.
+For the sake of simplicity, we will only describe the modeling of interfaces between application instances.
 The procedure is the same for the other asset types.

 All information about the interface and the data transferred by the interface is managed on the interface asset as properties.
 Examples from the default structure model are: